eegli/tinyparse/readme.md

 "`;
 ```

-### Parsing required options
+### Parsing required properties

-The factory accepts an optional array of option objects for each config key.
-If a required key is not present in the user input, a `ValidationError` is thrown.
+A key can be marked as required.
+If a required key is not present in the input, a `ValidationError` is thrown.

 This works for object literals as well as string array arguments.

-Unknown arguments are ignored.

 ```ts
 import { createParser, ValidationError } from '@eegli/tinyparse';